-In the table enclosed we present the COLAs to be effective July 1, 2021.
+In the table enclosed we present the COLAs to be effective July 1, 2022.

-By statute, the VRS COLA is based on the ratio of the average of the monthly CPI-U for the 2020 calendar year (258.811) to the average of the monthly CPI-U for the most recent calendar year used in the determination of a COLA, 2019 calendar year (255.657).
-The result is 1.23%.
-The VRS COLA formula is applied to the CPI increase to produce COLAs effective July 1, 2021 of 1.23% for Plan 1 members vested as of January 1, 2013 and 1.23% for Plan 1 members not vested as of January 1, 2013 and all Plan 2 and Hybrid Plan members.
+By statute, the VRS COLA is based on the ratio of the average of the monthly CPI-U for the 2021 calendar year (270.970) to the average of the monthly CPI-U for the most recent calendar year used in the determination of a COLA, 2020 calendar year (258.811).
+The result is 4.70%.
+The VRS COLA formula is applied to the CPI increase to produce COLAs effective July 1, 2022 of 3.85% for Plan 1 members vested as of January 1, 2013 and 3.00% for Plan 1 members not vested as of January 1, 2013 and all Plan 2 and Hybrid Plan members.

 Statute also provides a COLA under the Group Life Insurance program in the minimum \$8,000 life insurance amount for members with at least 30 years of creditable service.
-The increase is the same percentage as the VRS COLA of 1.23% used for Plan 1 members not vested as of January 1, 2013 and all Plan 2 and Hybrid Plan members.
-Applying this increase to the prior year minimum of \$8,616, the minimum effective life insurance amount for members with at least 30 years of creditable service will increase to \$8,722 effective July 1, 2021.
+The increase is the same percentage as the VRS COLA of 3.00% used for Plan 1 members not vested as of January 1, 2013 and all Plan 2 and Hybrid Plan members.
+Applying this increase to the prior year minimum of \$8,722, the minimum effective life insurance amount for members with at least 30 years of creditable service will increase to \$8,984 effective July 1, 2022.

 The VSDP and VLDP COLAs are required by statute but the actual amounts are set by Board resolution.
 We have calculated the VSDP increase in creditable compensation for VRS pension benefit purposes based on the approach adopted in 2011.
-As recommended in 2011, the VSDP creditable compensation COLA is based on the increase in the pay rate for State, SPORS and VaLORS VSDP members active at the beginning and the end of the most recent plan year before the date of determination of the COLA.
-For 2021, it would be the ratio of the annual pays as of June 30, 2020 to the annual pays as of June 30, 2019 for VSDP members who were active in the State, SPORS and VaLORS plans as of both dates.
+As recommended in 2011, the VSDP creditable compensation COLA is based on the increase in the pay rate for State, SPORS and VaLORS VSDP members active at the beginning and the end of the most recent plan year before the date of determination of the COLA, capped at 4.00%.
+For 2022, it would be the ratio of the annual pays as of June 30, 2021 to the annual pays as of June 30, 2020 for VSDP members who were active in the State, SPORS and VaLORS plans as of both dates.
 The COLA calculated in this manner may be modified to reflect extraordinary pay adjustments during a given year.
-On this basis we have determined a VSDP creditable compensation COLA of 2.12% effective July 1, 2021.
-Our calculation is based on the data provided by VRS for the June 30, 2019 and 2020 actuarial valuations.
+On this basis we have determined a VSDP creditable compensation COLA of 6.76% effective July 1, 2022, before applying the 4.00% maximum.
+Our calculation is based on the data provided by VRS for the June 30, 2020 and 2021 actuarial valuations.
+The final VSDP credible compensation COLA is capped at 4.00%.